 Beginners who install WordPress for the purpose of learning WordPress, first ask how to add more features and functionality.
 For this, a feature called “Plugin” is built into WordPress.
 There are plugins for managing events in WordPress, another type of plugin for restaurants, and again, many plugin providers market Learning Management System (LMS) plugins to host online tutorial courses.

-So, it is understood that WordPress plugin is a very powerful feature.
-Those who are new to WordPress, must know how to install the plugin.
+So, it is understood that the WordPress plugin is a very powerful feature.
+Those who are new to WordPress must know how to install the plugin.
 It’s a very important thing to learn to use all the power of WordPress.

 Let’s install a free WordPress Plugin

-In the WordPress Plugin Directory, at the time of writing this post, there are 54,558 free plugins.
+In the WordPress Plugin Directory, at the time of writing this post, there are more than 54,558 free plugins.
 These free plugins can be installed in two ways:

 - Install from within WordPress, or,

-- Download from WordPress Plugin Directory and manually install in WordPress website.
+- Download from WordPress Plugin Directory and manually install it on the WordPress website.

 Now click on the “Add New” button at the top of the screen.